akio-tomiya/LatticeQCD.jl/README.md

-Many of smearing and improved fermion actions and parallelazation have not supported yet.
+Parallelazation have not supported yet.